 “Florals?
 For spring?
 Groundbreaking.”
-Fashion can relate to the sarcastic quip à la Merryl Streep in The Devil Wear’s Prada.
-Because the fashion editor was right, florals aren’t new.
+Fashion can relate to the sarcastic quip à la Meryl Streep in The Devil Wears Prada, because the fashion editor was right, florals aren’t new.
 They sprout again every season.

 So, what’s the forecast this time?

-While floral prints were easily worn on swim shorts and t-shirts in season’s past, other – more serious – men’s fashion classics are set to bloom this season.
+While floral prints were easily worn on swim shorts and t-shirts in season’s past, other – more serious – men’s fashion classics continue to bloom.
 But before you set out on a flower power pursuit, we’ve laid out the necessary top soil for a more than fertile floral style for men.

 Breaking It Down